Governor Resumes

 COMMUNITY GOVERNOR

 I am passionate about wellbeing, mental and physical health.
-To broaden my skills, I am currently training to become a practitioner of neuro-linguistic programming.

 Sophie Darby